prinx/rejoice-docs/current/first-application.md

     return Str::capitalise($response);
 }
 ```

-Our EnterUsername menu looks like:
+To summarize, our EnterUsername menu looks like:
 ```php
 namespace App\Menus;